November 30th

 Meaning of the subhAShita:

-Charity, indulgence and destruction are the 3 alternatives to wealth.
-One who does not apply their wealth to charitable giving, or self enjoyment will eventually attain the 3rd state.
+Charity, indulgence, and destruction are the 3 alternatives to wealth.
+One who does not use his wealth for charitable giving, or self-enjoyment will eventually attain the third state.

 Commentary:

 One's wealth and possessions are the most temporary of all.
-Wealth can attain 3 different states -
+Wealth can attain 3 different outcomes -

-1. It can be put to use for charitable purposes; given for the benefit of others.
+1. It can be utilized for charitable purposes, and given for the benefit of others.

 2. It can be used in self-indulgence; to entertain and please oneself.

-3. It can be destroyed by falling into the wrong hands, theft, fire or other kinds of natural calamities.
+3. It can be destroyed by falling into the wrong hands, theft, fire, or other types of natural calamities.

-That which doesn't achieve the 1st or 2nd state will automatically attain the third.
+Wealth that doesn't achieve the first or second state will automatically attain the third.

-One's wealth or resources shouldn't be limited to stagnating in a bank account.
+One's wealth or resources shouldn't be limited to stagnation in a bank account.
 Instead, it has to be put to use.
-This is a message for the stingy: accumulating wealth is not worthwhile.
-Even if one succeeds in keeping all his acquisitions intact until his last breath, they won't crossover with him to afterlife.
-Then on, there is no guarantee whether his wealth will be put to good use or fall into the wrong hands.
-What is the use of such wealth which he neither enjoyed nor used for the sake of making someone happy?!
+This is a message for the stingy: accumulating wealth meaninglessly is not worthwhile.
+Even if one succeeds in keeping all his acquisitions intact until his last breath, they won't pass over with him to the afterlife.
+After his death, there is no guarantee that his wealth will be put to good use or fall into the wrong hands.
+What is the use of such wealth that he neither enjoyed nor used to make someone else happy?!

 pada vigrahaH: